Hullow/42/Fdf/Journal-Fdf.md

 	- Place the origin at the center of the map: divide window_length and window_heigth by 2
 	- ...
 - In the train: line between points (my_mlx_line_put)

+# 11/4/24
+- Back to work at 42
+- Trying to print my isometric projection using the mlx.
+Not successful so far.